Guam Family Law Office's "Guam 7-Day Residency Divorces"

 What is the weather like on Guam?

 The attire on Guam is usually casual.
 The sun is very intense, so bring cool clothing and protect yourself from the sun.
-You will want to bring walking shoes, sun block, and mosquito spray, if you plan to get out and explore.
+If you plan to get out and explore the island, you will want to bring walking shoes, sun block, and mosquito spray.
 Don't forget your swimsuit!!!

 What if I have other questions?